fenrus75/csum_partial/README.md

 two `adc` instructions that are each dependent on their previous instruction, so these are good for a 3 cycle cost.

-In general, doing 64 bit math and folding the result into 32 bit at the end should be a win, but at size 40?
-If we were to downgrade to only 32 bit math, we can save those 3 cycles, but have to do 10 instead of 5 additions.
+In general, doing 64 bit math and folding the result into 32 bits at the end should be a win, but at a size of 40 bytes?
+If we were to downgrade to only 32 bit math, we can save those 3 cycles for the folding, but have to do 10 instead of 5 additions.
 A quick guess would be that those 5 extra additions -- when done at 2 per cycle -- would be a 2.5 cycle cost.
-So on the back of the napkin, there is a half cycle to win by just doing all operations at 32 bit.
+So on the back of the napkin, there is a potential half cycle win by just doing all operations at 32 bit granularity.

-In order to make this perform, we'll need to use 4 instead of 2 parallel streams of addition, which is practical once you have 10 items, With modern CPUs being able to do 4 additions per cycle, this finally reaching the full CPU capability.
+In order to make this perform well, we'll need to use 4 instead of 2 parallel streams of addition, which is practical once you have 10 items, With modern CPUs being able to do 4 additions per cycle, this finally reaching the full CPU capability.